ExpediaGroup/graphql-kotlin/docs/getting-started.md

 ```

 ## Running a Server
-`graphql-kotlin-spring-server` is a combination schema generator and the server libraries.
+`graphql-kotlin-spring-server` is a combination of the schema generator and the server libraries.
 If you are looking to run a GraphQL server, this is the place to start.

 See the docs in [Spring Server Overview](./spring-server/spring-overview.md).